QG1414/QG1414/README.md

 ## About Me

+* Currently a student at AGH University of Kraków, studying Data Science
+* Member of the DataTeam Academic Circle
 * Currently working as a Unity Developer
 * Expanding my knowledge in Machine Learning and AI
 * Goal: Build applications that are useful, scalable, and data-driven